guns/ncdu/README.md

   [#36](https://code.blicky.net/yorhel/ncdu/issues/36)).
 - Faster --exclude-kernfs thanks to `statfs()` caching.
 - Improved handling of Unicode and special characters.
+- Key to switch to path from a file's hard link listing.
 - Remembers item position when switching directories.

 Potentially to be implemented: